ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 ## Building the Plane While Flying

-When I joined Fabrio, the challenge was laid out: we had 90 days to completely rebuild the platform before our first major pilot.
+When I joined Fabrio, the challenge was laid out: we had 120 days to completely rebuild the platform before our first major pilot.
 The existing proof-of-concept had shown the vision was possible, but we needed production-ready software that could serve thousands of students reliably.

 ### The 120-Day Sprint

 The scope was overwhelming.
 We needed to build an entire CAD education platform - from user authentication to content delivery, from real-time collaboration to automated assessments.
 Every single component needed to be built with scalability and reliability in mind.
 While we stuck with part of the tech stack from the proof-of-concept, we built out a comprehensive AWS architecture: Cognito for authentication, AppSync for our GraphQL API, Lambda functions for business logic, EventBridge for cron jobs and scheduled tasks, DynamoDB for data storage, S3 for file handling, and deployed on AWS Amplify.
 The biggest gamble?
 Going all-in on AWS serverless architecture.

-**The Learning Curve Was Vertical**
+#### The Learning Curve Was Vertical

 But here's what made it even more challenging: I'd worked with AWS before, but AppSync was entirely new territory.
 The first week, I spent more time reading AWS documentation than writing code.
 GraphQL subscriptions for real-time updates?
 Had to figure it out.
 VTL resolvers?
 Learned them on the fly.
 DynamoDB single-table design?
-YouTube University at 2 AM.
+Deep dives into documentation and tutorials until the early hours.
 There's no course that prepares you for learning an entire ecosystem while building production software simultaneously.

 I developed a philosophy: build it right enough.
 Not perfect, but solid.
 Not hacky, but pragmatic.
 Every component had to work today but be ready to scale tomorrow.
 This philosophy guided every decision.